Double copy for massive quantum particles with spin: Summary and Discussion

 Specifying the properties that identify the gravitational theory given by the double copy is in general a non-trivial problem.
 The exception is when one can rely on uniqueness properties such as (super)symmetries and other easily identifiable traits of the underlying gauge theories.
-A major focus of the current work is to consider the double copy obtained from QCD with with $N_f$ massive quarks, which is a less straightforward task than previous identifications and classifications (see \eg \rcites{Chiodaroli:2014xia,Chiodaroli:2015wal,Chiodaroli:2014xia,Azevedo:2018dgo,Chiodaroli:2017ehv}).
+A major focus of the current work is to consider the double copy obtained from QCD with $N_f$ massive quarks, which is a less straightforward task than previous identifications and classifications (see \eg \rcites{Chiodaroli:2014xia,Chiodaroli:2015wal,Chiodaroli:2014xia,Azevedo:2018dgo,Chiodaroli:2017ehv}).
 The resulting gravitational theory contains $N_f$ massive vector bosons minimally coupled to gravity.
 Such non-self-interacting massive vectors are useful models for spinning black holes, which in the classical limit of scattering amplitudes can be used to obtain the lower-multipole corrections to gravitational observables~\cite{Kosower:2018adc,Maybee:2019jus}.
 It is an automatic feature of our QCD construction that the resulting double-copy gravitational theory can at most be quadratic in the massive vectors.

 For every massive vector there is a companion scalar of the same mass, which interacts highly non-linearly with itself and with other matter field such as the (massless) axiodilaton scalar.
 This feature is an echo of the supersymmetric cousins of the same construction~\cite{Chiodaroli:2015wal}, which has non-linear scalar interactions parametrized by supergravity moduli spaces.
 This makes it harder to use a brute force method to construct the full scalar dependence in the Lagrangian.
 Nevertheless, we have through the double copy constrained the gravitational Lagrangian up to quartic couplings; the result is given in \eqn{PertLagrangian}.
-It would be interesting to pinpoint the remaining scalar interactions in theory, such that one obtain closed form for functions that parametrize the scalar space.
+In principle, the Lagrangian can be constructed to any order in $\kappa$, up to field redefinitions in the scalar fields, by matching with the higher-point amplitudes obtained from the double copy.
+However, this is a tedious procedure, and it would likely be better to pinpoint the remaining scalar interactions using some geometrical consideration that would yield a closed form for the metric that parametrizes the scalar space.

 From the perspective of using the current construction for classical calculations of relevant observables, the massive scalars would most likely obfuscate any physical process.
 One way to avoid dealing with such scalars is to consider a double copy where the spinning matter belongs to only one gauge theory, and the other gauge theory has only scalar matter, as done in \rcite{Maybee:2019jus}.
 The general framework of this paper is well suited for such a construction, and in particular problems with multiple sources may strongly benefit from the considerations in this work.
 Having the massive spin degrees of freedom come exclusively from one of the two gauge-theories should also make the problem of identifying the gravitational theory more straightforward.